Generative structure search for efficient and diverse discovery of molecular and crystal structures: Results

 where the step-dependent coefficients $\alpha_i$ and $\beta_i$ control the relative influence of the learned generative prior and the physical energy landscape during sampling.
 Through recent rapid development, the PES has been well accessed by machine-learning force fields (MLFFs)~\cite{chen2022universal,yang2024mattersim,wood2025uma}, which provide energy, force, and stress predictions with near quantum-chemical accuracy across diverse chemical and structural spaces.
 The coefficients are chosen such that $\alpha_i$ starts near one and decays toward zero, while $\beta_i$ follows the opposite trend, so that the diffusion prior dominates the early sampling steps to provide global structural guidance, and the energy-based term gradually takes over in later steps to refine structures toward nearby local minima.

 As shown in Section~\ref{sec4}, the two endpoints of this schedule correspond to well-defined sampling regimes: in the limit $\alpha_i=1,\beta_i=0$, the update reduces to standard diffusion sampling from the learned structural distribution; in the limit $\alpha_i=0,\beta_i=1$, it recovers Langevin dynamics on the PES, equivalent to an RSS-style relaxation that drives samples toward local minima.
 Since our sigmoid schedule ends in the latter regime, the final phase of GSS acts as a relaxation step that anchors each trajectory to a local minimum of the PES, ensuring physical validity.
 Meanwhile, the stochastic diffusion steps during the early and intermediate phases disperse trajectories across diverse low-energy basins, so that the ensemble of final local minima covers a broader set of stable structures than unbiased relaxation alone.
+This coverage advantage admits a formal characterization.
+In Section~\ref{sec4} we show that RSS and GSS both enjoy a \emph{budget-driven coverage guarantee}, in the sense that a sufficient sampling budget recovers any stable structure with probability tending to one.
+The coverage of vanilla diffusion, by contrast, is intrinsically tied to its training distribution and provides no analogous budget-driven guarantee for basins absent from it.
 In the context of diffusion models, such a combination is referred to as a guided generation process.
 There are multiple implementation strategies, including exact guidance but requires additional training~\cite{lu2023contrastive}, and training-free guidance~\cite{ye2024tfg} under certain approximations.
 For efficiency and flexibility, we consider a training-free formulation, and Eq.~\eqref{eq:gss_sample} is proposed for its proper balance between the two factors.
 See Supplementary Information Section~1.3 for further comparison and discussion.

 The hybrid update of GSS leads to a characteristic search behavior illustrated in \figref{framework}a(middle): $\bfff_\mathrm{RSS}$ drives samples toward nearby local minima along the generation trajectory, while $\bfff_\mathrm{diff}$ steers a larger portion of generated structures into the low-energy region. \figref{framework}b visualizes a concrete GSS trajectory, where the atomic score and relaxation force jointly guide the structure from a random initialization toward a stable configuration.
 GSS addresses this gap by combining both driving forces to achieve broader coverage of local minima with fewer wasted trials.